genomics-usf-wildman/imprinted_genes/README.md

 imprinted_genes_mouse.txt -- contains a list of the imprinted genes in mice

 imprinted_genes_information_mouse.txt -- contains information for the
-list of imprinted genes in mice
+list of imprinted genes in mice.
+(This currently doesn't exist because I don't have code to calculate this in other taxa.)